Ik0ri4n/google-ctf-22-write-ups/appnotedottxt/writeup.md

 While Local File Headers are usually not allowed in the Central Directory Structure the archive is still valid because each Central Directory Entry simply declares the rest of the file up to last End Of Central Directory Record as its file comment.
 Thus only the first file, hello.txt, is extractable.
 **The remaining End Of Central Directory Records reference the correct Central Directory Header for the remaining files** though using the offset to the Central Directory Structure.
-It is possible and relatively quick to simply jump to all those positions and read the flag characters from the File Data directly before that position.
+It is possible (and relatively quick) to simply jump to all those positions and read the flag characters from the File Data directly before that position.
-Since I already experimented with code manipulating zip archives while solving the challenge I will also provide a [script](./solver.py) that copies all the desired headers to a valid zip file and outputs **the flag `CTF{p0s7m0d3rn_z1p}`**.
+Since I already experimented with code manipulating zip archives while solving the challenge I also provide a [script](./solver.py) that copies all the desired headers to a valid zip file and outputs **the flag `CTF{p0s7m0d3rn_z1p}`**.